soramitsu/scale-codec-js-library/packages/docs/index.md

 # Intro

-Here is the documentation for packages that implements SCALE codec in JavaScript.
+Here is the documentation for packages that implement SCALE codec in JavaScript.

 More about SCALE itself: [Substrate SCALE Codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).